procitec/pyside/sources/shiboken6/doc/typesystem_specifying_types.rst

 By default, the type will be in the namespace of the smart pointer, for example, ``std`` for ``std::shared_ptr``.
 Preceding the type name by ``::`` causes it to be in the global namespace.

+The *optional* **excluded-instantiations** attribute specifies a comma-separated list of types to be excluded from instantiating.
+Typically, this is used to exclude instantiations present in an underlying base module to prevent symbol clashes.

 The *optional* attribute **type** specifies the type: